-EndNote enables the application of different reference styles to the citations and bibliography used in a Word document.
-Reformatting a Word document for a different publication is easy.
+EndNote enables the application of different reference styles to format citations and the bibliography in a Word document.
+Reformatting a Word document for a different purpose is easy and quick.

-Tip: Different reference styles can also be applied directly from this Style drop-down menu.
-If the required style is not available immediately it can be found by selecting the Select Another Styleoption from the drop-down menu.
+Tip: Different reference styles can also be applied directly from this Style drop-down.
+If the required style is not available immediately it can be found by selecting the Select Another Style option.

 University installations of Endnote should contain all the required citation styles.
 If you require additional styles, the ANU Online EndNote site contains a great number of them.